History Enrichment Program

 - Opportunity for students to work with like-minded peers in a challenging and intellectually stimulating environment.

-- Helps students develop their emotional, academic, intellectual and social growth skills.
+- Helped students develop their emotional, academic, intellectual and social growth skills.

-- Helps build confidence, curiosity and academic enjoyment.
+- Helped build confidence, curiosity and academic enjoyment.

 - Represent their school in a professional association sponsored conference.

-Students from participating regional areas will to be nominated by their teachers/principals.
-‘The Revised Profiles of the Gifted and Talented’ by Maureen Niehart and George Betts (2010) will be used as a guide in the selection process.
+Students from participating regional areas were to be nominated by their teachers/principals.
+‘The Revised Profiles of the Gifted and Talented’ by Maureen Niehart and George Betts (2010) were used as a guide in the selection process.
 Please click here to view further details.

-Interested students will also be asked to complete a nomination form outlining their interest in history and analysing their own learning characteristics.
+Interested students were also asked to complete a nomination form outlining their interest in history and analysing their own learning characteristics.

-Please note that we are also looking for students who have a genuine passion for and demonstrated ability in history.
+Please note that we were also looking for students who had a genuine passion for and demonstrated ability in history.

-Students from Years 3-10 will be eligible to apply.
+Students from Years 3-10 were eligible to apply.

 The History Teachers' Association of Victoria acknowledges the support of the Department of Education and Training through the Strategic Partnerships Program.